If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

 The best thing to do is find a specialty clinic with a radiologist who does ultrasounds.
 Ask for a full abdominal ultrasound and have the doctor check and size both adrenals.

 If they’re normal in size, and your dog has no symptoms, it’s very likely your dog doesn’t have Cushing’s disease.

 There’s another misunderstanding called atypical Cushing’s disease.
 I’m convinced that a dog diagnosed with Cushing’s without corresponding symptoms doesn’t have the disease.

 While there is such a thing as atypical Cushing’s disease, it’s not what most people think it is.
-About ten years ago, veterinarians at the Royal Veterinary College in England observed dogs that had all the
+About 10 years ago, veterinarians at the Royal Veterinary College in England did a study.
+The dogs they observed …

 - Had urine specific gravities below 1.025